AtlassianPS/JiraPS/README.md

 ## Planned features

 * Support for filters in JIRA
+* Support for multiple config files and/or alternate config file locations
 * Possible support for OAuth in addition to HTTP Basic authentication

 ## Contact